How to Create an App Icon in Adobe Illustrator

 Watch a good tutorial on how to use this template on Vimeo or on the website.
 Simply put: all icon formats are automatically generated for you by Photoshop actions.
 Isn’t that great!?

-The only thing we have to do, is make sure the illustration is well placed on the correct layer in the Photoshop and off we go!
+The only thing we have to do is make sure the illustration is well placed on the correct layer in Photoshop and off we go!

 Open the icon iOS template and place your artwork.

 Step 8: automating the icon generating process

 Use the Photoshop actions coming with the template to generate all the different icon formats.
 Click the “Export Icons (Squared)”, you’ll see the preview pane and hit “Save”.
 This will save all the icons in a folder.
 These are now ready to use.